elastic/elasticsearch-py/docs/reference/esql-query-builder.md

 ES|QL, like most query languages, is vulnerable to [code injection attacks](https://en.wikipedia.org/wiki/Code_injection) if untrusted data provided by users is added to a query.
 To eliminate this risk, ES|QL allows untrusted data to be given separately from the query as parameters.

 Continuing with the example above, let's assume that the application needs a `find_employee_by_name()` function that searches for the name given as an argument.
-If this argument is received by the application from users, then it is considered untrusted and cannot be added to the query directly.
+If this argument is received by the application from users, then it is considered untrusted and should not be added to the query directly.
 Here is how to code the function in a secure manner:

 ```python
 def find_employee_by_name(name):